 The school values the assistance given by parents, carers and volunteers helping in the classroom with a range of curriculum areas.
 These may include reading and mathematics workshops, small group work, cooking, art & craft activities, swimming and sporting activities.

-We take safeguarding seriously and as such parents and carers help will be required to complete a DBS (Disclosure and Barring Service) check and adhere to the school policy for Volunteers and Parents.
+We take safeguarding seriously and as such parents and carers help will be required to complete a DBS (Disclosure and Barring Service) check and adhere to the Trust policy for Volunteers.
 This complies with legal requirements to ensure the safety of children.
-The check can be completed through the school office.
-Please contact Mrs Sharp for information and a copy of the policy.
+The DBS check can be completed through the school office.

 Do you qualify to claim for free school meals?
 If you are not sure please telephone 0116 305 6588 as applications can now be done over the telephone.
 Alternatively, pop and see a member of the office staff.

 Your child does not need to take a hot dinner every day to qualify for free school meals.